zleinweber/dotfiles/README.md

 # dotfiles

 My dotfiles repository.
 These files are tailored to my opinions and personal preferences.
-Use at your own risk.

 ## Goals

-- Require as little human input as possible (in most cases this should be fully automated)
+- Require as little human input as possible (in should be possible to fully automate setup without human input)
 - Idempotent - running `./setup` should always be safe and result in doing nothing in everything is already configured
 - Dynamically detect and configure environment for the following platforms
   - MacOSX